wp-plugins/lead-call-buttons/readme.txt

 Make it easy for website visitors to reach you.
 When enabled adds customizable buttons to the mobile view of the website, i.e. Call, Map, Schedule.

+Please support this plugin by leaving a review!

 Special features: